 Should any beneficiary pre-decease you, his or her share of the Roth IRA is distributed pursuant to the selection you made on the account application in the Designation of Beneficiary section.
 The first choice, the pro rata method, terminates the interest of the deceased beneficiary and distributes those funds pro rata according to the remaining beneficiary's share percentage(s).
 The second choice (a per stirpes method) transfers the deceased beneficiary's share equally to the next generation of his or her living issue.
-Living issue is defined first as children, then grand-children, then great-grandchildren (natural and/or adopted).
-If there are no living issue of a predeceased beneficiary, then the funds shall go to such beneficiary's spouse, if any.
-Should there be no spouse, the funds shall be transferred to the other primary beneficiary(ies) on a pro rata basis.
+Living issue is defined first as children, then grandchildren, then great-grandchildren (natural and/or adopted).
+If the predeceased primary beneficiary does not have any living tissue, then his or her share shall be transferred to the other primary beneficiary(ies) on a pro rata basis based on their respective percentage shares unless you indicate on the Roth IRA application that the share of the predeceased primary beneficiary is to go to his or her surviving spouse, if any.